One-Day, In-Person Writing Seminar:

 You have a story to tell--many stories, no doubt.
 You need to tell your story, not only to be understood, but in order to understand yourself.
 In this one-day seminar on the short memoir, Jonathan Rogers will help you find your voice and shape your memories into written stories.

 The day's instruction will include short lectures, group discussions, and several short writing exercises.
-Optional pre-seminar exercises will be available two weeks before the seminar.

 Topics to be Covered: